 All automotive shops that are licensed to perform the Missouri emissions inspections should have the GVIP sign displayed as well as a sign that declares the location to be an official station licensed to perform vehicle inspections under the auspices of the Missouri State Highway Patrol.

 Need an Inspection?
 Don’t Delay – Visit the Pros at Telle Tire

 Whether it’s for your vehicle’s brakes or engine, don’t delay – visit the pros at Telle Tire.
 As one of the area’s Missouri emissions testing locations, we provide both safety inspections and emissions testing required by the state.
 Our ASE-certified technicians can perform these inspections quickly and efficiently so you can get it done without heavily disrupting your schedule, and with great customer service.
 Visiting us for another service?
-We also offer a complimentary 21-point vehicle inspection with every service to ensure your vehicle is in top condition.
+We also offer a complimentary 21-point vehicle inspection with every service and auto repair to ensure your vehicle is in top condition.